bkimmig/developer_test/README.md

 ## The Test

-You should be able to complete this challenge using only Flask and the <a href='http://docs.python-requests.org/en/master/'> requests </a> module (you do not need to write the API request I have given you a class for this), if you needed/installed other packages let us know, but you should not need to.
+You should be able to complete this challenge using only Flask and the <a href='http://docs.python-requests.org/en/master/'> requests </a> module (you do not need to write the API request I have given you a class for this app/spotify/spotify_api.py), if you needed/installed other packages let us know, but you should not need to though.

 In the most basic case, we want you to set up a view containing a form that allows a user to query Spotify for an artist's albums.
-Then we would like you to display the results in a HTML table.
+After the query we would like you to display the results in a HTML table.
 The table should contain the following columns:

 - artist name
 - image